-To give all shareholders a fair chance to be heard, we expect shareholders who wish to ask a question at our Annual Meeting to identify themselves - and also to confirm themselves as shareholders in advance.
-Each questioner may be allowed to ask one brief follow-up question if they wish to do so, to assure a dialogue between the stockholder and the director or manager who answers each question.
+To give all shareholders a fair chance to be heard, we expect shareholders who wish to ask a question at our Annual Meeting to identify themselves and also to confirm themselves as shareholders in advance.
+Questioners may each be allowed to ask only one brief follow-up question if they wish to do so, to assure a dialogue between the stockholder and the director or manager who answers each question.